 - Type diskpart and press Enter.
 If a UAC prompt is displayed, click OK.

-- At the DISKPART> prompt, type list disk and press enter.
-This should give you an output similar to the example below.
+- At the DISKPART> prompt, type list disk and press Enter.
+You will see a listing of disk partitions, similar to the following example.
 If GPT is enabled, you have a mark under the GPT column for each drive with GPT enabled.